Plan to Meet GMS / PMS 2014-15 Contractual Requirement for Patient Online Service

-You may be aware that Dr Philip Shute has announced his retirement from general practice after 30 years of service and will be leaving the surgery on 30 September 2014.
-It is the right time for him and also for his family.
+You may be aware that Dr Philip Shute announced his retirement from general practice after 30 years of service and left the surgery on 30 September 2014.
 We would like to thank him for his commitment and service to the practice and the local community and wish him well in his retirement which he has truly earned!

 You do not need to take any further action, but if you have any questions, or wish to discuss this further with us, please contact us on 01803 323761or at .
 Read More